GNU-Ymir/Documentations/primitives/control.md

 # Control flows

-When writing a program, the ability to decide to execute part of the code conditionally, or to repeat part of the code, is a basic schema that can be really useful.
+When writing a program, the ability to decide to execute part of the code conditionally, or to repeat part of the code, is a basic scheme that can be really useful.

-In **Ymir** unlike many *C-like* language, there is no such things as a statement, everything is an expression and can be evaluated.
-So, you can initialize variable with a `if`, a `while` or even a `for` expression.
+In **Ymir**, unlike many *C* languages, there is no statement, everything is an expression and can be evaluated.
+Thus, you can initialize a variable with an expression `if`, `while` or even `for`.

 # If expression

-An *if expression* allows you to branch in your code by making decisions based on conditions.
-A if expression is composed by a `if` keyword, followed by an expression that has to be typed as a `bool`, followed by a expression.
-You can add an `else` after an *if expression*, to execute code, if the condition of the *if expression* is not respected.
+An *if* expression allows you to branch into your code by making decisions based on conditions.
+An *if* expression consists of a keyword `if`, followed by an expression that must be typed as a `bool`, followed by an expression.
+You can add an `else` after an *if* expression, to execute the code, if the condition of the *if* expression is not met.

 ```ymir
 def main () {